This is the first real decision in home espresso, and most buying guides don't explain it well.

 Best Semi-Auto Picks

-Gaggia Classic Pro on Amazon — The classic entry point for serious semi-auto learning.
+Gaggia Classic Pro — The classic entry point for serious semi-auto learning.
+Single boiler, commercial-style portafilter, no-nonsense design.
+Pairs perfectly with a decent grinder.
+Requires learning but rewards it.

 Super-Automatic: Convenience, Consistency, Lower Ceiling